LauKinHoong/MovieTicket/README.md

 # MovieTicket

-# Add all these files into any reactnative folder, under a new folder name 'src'
+# Add all these files into the reactnative folder, under a new folder name 'src'